jiangfan-f/learngit/readme.txt

-1Gfafait is a version control system.2
-1Git iafafasffs free software.2
+jffafait is a version control system.2 jfGit iafafasffs free software.2